troutt/odin-projects/README.md

 # google-homepage

-This is a project from The Odin Project course.
+This is a project from The Odin Project Web Development 101 course.